 Last year’s show was a voyage of discovery, not only for you the audience, but also for our new producer Keith Harding and his team as they came to terms with the art of cramming a quart into a pint pot.
 Therefore we invite you all to join us yet again to see the next exciting instalment.

-If you now click on the button to call up our magic self-calculating booking form, the ultimate gateway to thrills and amazement; all will be revealed.
 We are not difficult to find, simply insert the King’s School postcode into your satellite navigation system or Google map and then rattle the buttons.
 Remember, if you don’t book early you might be disappointed since delaying into the New Year will certainly cost more!
 (See our special early booking discounts offer.)
 If you live locally and don’t book early, you might find a reincarnated version of the press gang banging on your door in the middle of the night.
 If you haven’t been before then why not try a new experience?